Connect to Care Economic Response Initiative

 Anita Greenwald and Jill Schreibman

-CONNECT TO CARE at Westchester Jewish Community Services is a multifaceted approach.
+CONNECT TO CARE at Westchester Jewish Community Services is a multifaceted approach to dealing with job loss.
 The staff helps people maximize their chances for success in the career search.
 Professionals from WJCS, FEGS and NYLAG are on-site to provide legal assistance, financial, emotional and spiritual counseling as well as individual career counseling sessions to clients, all free of charge.

-WJCS' CONNECT TO CARE Center offers FREE DAILY WORKSHOPS on topics related to career search, family economics and personal support.
-For workshops the week of May 13, click here.
-For workshops the week of May 20, click here.
+WJCS' CONNECT TO CARE Center offers free workshops and individual assistance by appointment on topics related to career search, family economics and personal support.
+To view the schedule for the weeks of March 17 and March 31, 2014, click here.

 Click here to access and download A Resource Guide for Westchester Residents.